Office Hours: COVID-19 Planning and Response for Homeless Assistance Providers - Fridays at 2:30 PM EST

-HUD’s Office of Special Needs Assistance Programs (SNAPS) invites homeless assistance providers and their partners to participate in weekly Office Hours sessions to discuss COVID-19 planning and response on Fridays from 2:30 - 4:00 PM EDT.
-Presenters from the following federal agencies and their partners will be available for a live question and answer session:
+HUD’s Office of Special Needs Assistance Programs (SNAPS) invites homeless assistance providers and their partners to participate in Office Hours to discuss COVID-19 planning and response on Fridays from 2:30 - 4:00 PM EST. Presenters from the following federal agencies and their partners will be available for a live question and answer session:

 - Centers for Disease Control and Prevention (CDC)